WilliamNB2003/ds-group3-k8s/README.md

 * We are developing the bully election algorithm in Python 3
 * Then we are developing an improved version with the help of online resources using the same environment

+## Overview
+- `system.py`
+Contains system test of our bully leader election algorithm
+- `NodeComposition.py`
+Contains the parent class to the election algorithm implementation, containing route logic, node handilng and node intercommunication logic.
+- `node.py` and `nodeComposition.py`
+Contains the initial and improved leader election algorithms.

 ## External ressources
 * **DRAW IO**: https://drive.google.com/file/d/1QkXqVuzHNkf_tdWcNkXJSN-7QzZdo-nb/view?usp=sharing
 * **LATEX**: https://ce2.dk/project/68ba9713cac94c526e6f8eca